iranzo/stampython/README.md

 - `/quote add username text` to add a quote for given username with the following text as message
 - `/quote username` to retrieve a random quote for that username.
 - `/dilbert <date>` to retrieve Dilbert's strip for today or supplied date (today if error parsing)
-- `/mel <date>` to retrieve Mel's strip for today or supplied date (today or prior days as data is obtained from RSS feed)
+- `/comic mel` to retrieve Mel's strip for today
-- `/obichero <date>` to retrieve O bichero's strip for today or supplied date (today or prior days as data is obtained from RSS feed)
+- `/comic obichero` to retrieve O bichero's strip for today
 - `/quico <date>` to retrieve Quico Jubilata's strip for today or supplied date
-- `/xkcd <date>` to retrieve XKCD's strip for today or supplied date
+- `/comic xkcd` to retrieve XKCD's strip for today
-- `/jueves <date>` to retrieve El Jueves strip for today or supplied  date
+- `/comic jueves` to retrieve El Jueves strip for today
+- `/comic all` to retrieve all of today's comic strips
 - `@all` to ping all usernames for users in a channel
 - `@all++` to give karma to all usernames in a channel
 - `stock <ticker>` to get trading quote for ticker in stock market